-Combined heat and power (CHP) can be an efficient technology that generates electricity through capturing the heat that would otherwise be wasted to provide useful thermal energy, such as steam or hot water.
+Combined heat and power (CHP) can be an efficient technology that generates additional electricity compared to the electricity generated by a gas turbine through capturing the heat, that would otherwise be wasted, to provide useful thermal energy, such as steam or hot water.
 Nearly two-thirds of the energy used by conventional electricity generation is wasted in the form of heat discharged to the environment.

-Figure 1.
+Figure 2.
 Illustration of Combined Heat and Power Technology